lbell/pretty-google-calendar/readme.txt

 `no_link="true"`
 Migrating from global setting for individual calendar styling.
 Whether to disable link to calendar.google.com on click.

+`fc_args` = JSON string ((EXPERIMENTAL))
+Allows you to override or impliment just about any FullCalendar argument (with some exception).
+For example: `fc_args='{"weekNumbers":"true", "eventTextColor":"red"}'`

+Note: any argument that contains `[]` will fail due to Wordpress' parsing of shortcodes.
+No workaround currently.
+Note: this is epeerimental - things may break.

+**Styling Multiple Calendars**

+As of v1.7.0, each calendar gets it's own CSS selector: `pgcal-event-#` where the # is the order of the listed calendar (starting with 0).
+So if you have two calendars in one, you can use `pgcal-event-0` to style the first, and `pgcal-event-1` to style the second calendar.

 **Obtaining Google Calendar API Key**

 1. The good folks at WPBeginner have a comprehensive writeup: https://www.wpbeginner.com/plugins/how-to-add-google-calendar-in-wordpress/